Wittman Regional Airport

 Wittman Regional Airport is a county-owned public-use airport located two nautical miles (4 km) south of the central business district of Oshkosh, a city in Winnebago County, Wisconsin, United States.
 A large portion at the south end of the airport is located in the town of Nekimi.
 It is located adjacent to Pioneer Airport, part of the EAA Aviation Museum.

-The airport was named after pioneer air racer, aircraft designer and builder Steve Wittman in 1972.
-Originally named Winnebago County Airport, the name Steve Wittman Field was proposed in 1968, and it is also known as Wittman Field.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a national general aviation facility.

 History

-The airport has serviced aircraft as large as the Boeing 747, Boeing 767, Airbus A380, Concorde and Boeing B-52 Stratofortress.

-The airport has been served by commercial airlines in the past.
-Until 1980, Wittman boarded more passengers than nearby Appleton International Airport, and was the commercial air hub of the Fox Cities.